 How to get over a breakup when you still love each other?

 Getting over someone you still love needs closure.
 Understand that love alone will not be enough to ensure long-term compatibility.
 Do the reasoning on why you two aren’t going to work together.
 Are there personality issues, or ego clashes between you both?
 The best thing about long-term relationships is that they introduce you to the good and the bad side of your partner.
-So, whether you were dumped, or dumping your boyfriend or girlfriend, understand that separation could be the only way to escape a toxic relationship.
+So, whether you were dumped, or are dumping your boyfriend or girlfriend, understand that separation could be the only way to escape a toxic relationship.
 Maybe you both are good for each other, but the timing also plays a crucial role in judging the compatibility.
 Maybe he/she is not able to understand your setbacks or challenges.
+If a relationship is not working out inspite of your best efforts, taking the call to quit is viable and right.
 So, how can you lead the road ahead together, if you aren’t both on the same page?
 A better option is to give your long-tern relationship a break and let go of the past memories and feelings.

 How to survive a breakup when you have no friends

-Dealing with a breakup is tough when you have no friends in the city.
+As it is, a breakup leaves you feeling lonely and dreadfully alone.
+The pain is daunting enough, and having to deal with it all alone can be very upsetting.
+Dealing with a breakup is surely tough when you have no friends in the city.
 However, we’d suggest that this may be a time that you invest in yourself.
 Why not use this opportunity and be your own best friend?
 It might take time to realise, but it’s true that no one in the world can love you more than you love yourself.
 So, why not ‘Date Yourself.’
 Make yourself feel special by doing what you want.
 Pamper yourself, and fall in love with ‘you’ once again.

 Try not to spend too much time indoors.
 Go out, even if it is for a short walk to your local park.
 It will cheer you up; make you see that there are nice things in the world too, not just sad things like a relationship breakup.
 Volunteer for a cause you so wanted to work for.
 Only you know what you want in this world.
 Use this awareness while handling a breakup as a strong soul.